dopetpoc126/Beakan/README.md

 > [!WARNING]
 > **OEM Compatibility**: This project is strictly calibrated for **AOSP System UI** behavior.
 Heavily modified OEM skins (e.g., **Samsung One UI**, **Xiaomi HyperOS**, **ColorOS**) are **not supported**.
 These environments implement non-standard status bar layouts and aggressive background process termination policies that may break the overlay or kill the service unexpectedly.

-## Known Bugs & Limitations

--   **Parsing Reliability**: OTP extraction relies on regex heuristics and may fail with non-standard SMS formats or specific regional banking apps.
--   **Missing Media Names**: Some media titles (especially those with special characters or non-Latin scripts) may appear as "Playing" or empty in the status bar chip due to over-aggressive text sanitization.
--   **Animation Jitter**: Layout transitions may exhibit frame drops on 60Hz displays or constrained emulator environments.
+: Layout transitions may exhibit frame drops on 60Hz displays or constrained emulator environments.

 ## Installation Warnings